Milad-Akarie/injectable/README.md

 ## Disposing of singletons

-GetIt provides a way to dispose singleton and lazySingleton instances by passing a dispose callBack to the register function, Injectable works in the static realm which means it's not possible to pass instance functions to your annotation, luckly injectable provides two simple ways to handle instance disposing.
+GetIt provides a way to dispose singleton and lazySingleton instances by passing a dispose callback to the register function.
+Injectable works in the static realm, which means it's not possible to pass instance functions to your annotation; luckily injectable provides two simple ways to handle instance disposal.

 1- Annotating an instance method inside of your singleton class with `@disposeMethod`.